-Windows 8 Apps are revolutionising development on the Windows platform.
-Fast, fluid, tactile and chrome-free they provide a brand-new look and feel for Windows users.
+Windows 8.1 apps are revolutionizing development on the Windows platform.
+Fast, fluid, tactile and chrome-free, they provide a brand-new look and feel for Windows users.

-These Apps rely on Microsoft's 'Metro' UI to provide their rich and engaging user experiences for both desktop and tablet users.
-Metro in turn relies upon the Windows Runtime (WinRT) to give its apps unparalleled flexibility and power.
+These apps rely on Microsoft's Windows 8 modern UI to provide their rich and engaging user experiences for both desktop and tablet users.
+The new UI in turn relies upon the Windows Runtime (WinRT) to give its apps unparalleled flexibility and power.

 Understanding this stack of new technologies and how they tie in to the proven C# language and the XAML standard is the subject of this book.
-Experienced writer Jesse Liberty explains how you can get the most from Metro, WinRT and Windows 8 by focussing on the features that you need for your project and bringing your existing C# coding knowledge to bear.
+Experienced writers Jesse Liberty, Phil Japikse, and Jon Galloway explain how you can get the most from Windows 8.1 by focusing on the features that you need for your project and bringing your existing C# coding knowledge to bear.

-We begin with a nuts-and-bolts examination of how the technologies fit together and show you everything you need to get up and running with the new platform.
-Once you have a good understanding on the basics, we'll progress to more advanced topics steadily increasing your Metro as a whole.
-This holistic knowledge is essential to truly master Windows 8 development.
+They begin with a nuts-and-bolts examination of how the technologies fit together and show you everything you need to get up and running with the new platform.
+Once you have a good understanding on the basics, you progress to more advanced topics steadily increasing your understanding as a whole.
+This holistic knowledge is essential to truly master Windows 8.1 development.

-Each topic is covered clearly, concisely, and is packed with the details you need to code effectively.
-The most important features are given a no-nonsense in-depth treatment and chapters contain examples that demonstrate both the power and the subtlety of Windows 8.
+Each topic is covered clearly and concisely and is packed with the details you need to code effectively.
+The most important features are given a no-nonsense, in-depth treatment and chapters contain examples that demonstrate both the power and the subtlety of Windows 8.1.

 What youll learn

-- Understand what Metro and WinRT are capable of and why they are special
+- What Metro and WinRT are capable of and why they are special

-- Use advanced Metro features to create immersive and engaging Windows 8 applications
+- Ways to use advanced features to create immersive and engaging Windows 8.1 applications

-- Create applications that work seamlessly on tablets and desktops
+- How to create applications that work seamlessly on tablets and desktops

 Who this book is for